greener-group/progres/README.md

 ## Search a structure against a database

-To search a PDB file `query.pdb` against domains in the SCOPe database and print output:
+To search a PDB file `query.pdb` (which can be found in the `data` directory) against domains in the SCOPe database and print output:
 ```bash
 progres search -q query.pdb -t scope95
 ```